emmaritcey/wisd-hackathon/README.md

 ```
 * saves event and tracking data in data/games/gameId folders
 * saves metadata in data/metadata folder
+* the AWS credentials are not included in this repo

 ## Preprocess Data
 To get transition data and stats: